hasiburrahman875/CS6304_Spark_Demo/README.md

 ### Spark Demo
 Follow the instructions from commands.txt file.
+Make sure you have installed Spark in your VM.